pygame-community/pygame-geometry/docs/circle.rst

         ((x, y), radius)
         (x, y, radius)

+    Specifically, To construct a circle you can pass the x, y, and radius values as separate arguments or as a sequence(list or tuple).

-    The Circle functions that change its position or size return a new copy of the Circle with the affected changes.
+    The Circle functions which modify the position or size return a new copy of the Circle with the affected changes.
 The original Circle is not modified.
     Some methods have an alternate "in-place" version that returns None but affects the original Circle.
 These "in-place" methods are denoted with the "ip" suffix.

-    The Circle object has both virtual and non-virtual attributes.
+    The Circle class has both virtual and non-virtual attributes.
 Non-virtual attributes are attributes that are stored in the Circle object itself.
 Virtual attributes are the result of calculations that utilize the Circle's non-virtual attributes.